 Much like wine pairing, water pairing comes down to the taste and texture of the beverage.
 The first thing to look for is the mouthfeel, Eat Out reported.

 A bolder or more bubbly water should be paired with a dish that’s also vivid.
-For example, S. Pellegrino, a very effervescent water from Italy, would go well with a spicy or rich dish, according to The Seattle Wine and Food Experience.
+For example, S. Pellegrino, a very effervescent water from Italy, would go well with a spicy or rich dish.
 On the other hand, a more subtle water, like the high-end still mineral water, Acqua Panna, would do better with a more delicate dish.
 Pair this water with meals that include seafood, light sauces or salty items.

 Though mouthfeel is the most important quality to match, it’s still important to take note of mineral content and acidity.
 For example, Lauquen, a water from Patagonia, is very low in mineral content, making it excellent for a complex yet delicate dish like sushi, CNN reported.

 A saltier or more bitter water is perfect for rich dishes or desserts.
 Martin Riese, a water sommelier at Ray’s & Stark Bar in Los Angeles, explained to CNN that Vichy Catalan, a Spanish water that’s bitter to the taste and somewhat salty, would go well with chocolate.
 The contrast can actually bring out notes in the chocolate dessert that may have otherwise gone unappreciated.